Business & Product Operations

 01

-I am a force multiplier to senior product and business-unit leadership today.
-I own the executive reporting and operating cadence leaders rely on to prioritize and decide, I turn ambiguity into decision-ready recommendations, and I drive cross-functional alignment through influence, not authority.
+I partner with senior product and business-unit leadership as the analyst and operator behind their decisions.
+I own the executive dashboards and financial reporting they rely on to forecast, prioritize, and manage risk, and I turn ambiguity into decision-ready recommendations through influence, not authority.

 Portfolio dashboards three leadership tiers depend on.
 A $28M problem I framed, analyzed, and helped resolve with executive leadership.